Patio Roof Ideas That Actually Work in the Okanagan

 Glass patio roofs are the premium option—and they look it.
 If you want natural light flooding your outdoor space while staying protected from rain, a glass roof design is hard to beat.

 We use tempered safety glass panels mounted in an aluminum frame system.
-The glass is thick enough to handle Okanagan snow loads, and the aluminum frame ties into your home’s structure the same way our solid panel covers do.
+The glass is built tough for Okanagan winters, and the aluminum frame ties into your home’s structure the same way our solid panel covers do.

 Where glass roofs shine